© Stefanie Loos

 You can find the best-of videos and complete recordings of past events on our YouTube channel.

-The event will be recorded and published on the EVZ Foundation's YouTube channel approximately two weeks later.
+Participants of the conference as well as external guests are welcome to join.
+No registration is necessary.
+Please take note that the event will be recorded and published on the EVZ Foundation's YouTube channel approximately two weeks after the event.

-The event will begin with a welcome address by Jakob Meyer (Member of the Board, Foundation EVZ), Prof. Dr. Magdalena Saryusz-Wolska (Director, German Historical Institute Warsaw) and Jakub Deka (Chairman of the Board, Foundation for Polish-German Reconciliation).
-A keynote speech by Prof. Dr. Klaus Bachmann, professor of Social Sciences at the SWPS University of Warsaw, will then introduce the discussion.
+The event began with a welcome address by Jakob Meyer (Member of the Board, Foundation EVZ), Prof. Dr. Magdalena Saryusz-Wolska (Director, German Historical Institute Warsaw) and Jakub Deka (Chairman of the Board, Foundation for Polish-German Reconciliation).
+A keynote speech by Prof. Dr. Klaus Bachmann, professor of Social Sciences at the SWPS University of Warsaw, then introduced the discussion.

 Moderation: Dr. Maria Skóra, scientist and publicist